Collins Obuya

-Collins Omondi Obuya (born 27 July 1981) is a Kenyan cricketer and a former captain of Kenyan cricket team.
-He is a right-handed batsman and leg spin bowler.
+Collins Omondi Obuya (born 27 July 1981) is a former Kenyan cricketer and captain of the Kenyan cricket team.
+An allrounder, Obuya bats right-handed and bowls leg spin.
 He came to prominence in the 2003 Cricket World Cup where he was one of Kenya's major performers as they reached the semi-finals.
 Obuya has a highest first class score of 103.
-He has been a prominent member of Kenya cricket team with a career spanning for about two decades since making his international debut in 2001.
+He has been a prominent member of the Kenya cricket team with a career spanning more than two decades, since making his international debut in 2001.
+On 24 March 2024 he announced his retirement from international cricket.
+His final game was the bronze medal match at the African Games in Accra, Ghana.

-His brothers Kennedy Obuya and David Obuya were also professional cricketers who also went onto represent Kenya at international level.
-He was part of Kenya's first ever T20I team as well as Kenya's first T20 World Cup team.
+His brothers Kennedy Otieno and David Obuya were also professional cricketers who also went on to represent Kenya at the international level.
+He was part of Kenya's first T20I team as well as Kenya's first T20 World Cup team.

 Biography

-He used to sell tomatoes at his mother's market for his living and he earned most of his income through it before the 2003 World Cup.
-He started his cricket career initially as a medium pacer but shifted to spin bowling after watching the bowling action of former veteran Pakistani spinner Mushtaq Ahmed as a kid during the 1996 Cricket World Cup.
+Obuya used to sell tomatoes at his mother's market to make a living and earned most of his income that way before the 2003 World Cup.
+He started his cricket career initially as a medium pacer but switched to spin bowling after watching the bowling action of former veteran Pakistani spinner Mushtaq Ahmed as a kid during the 1996 Cricket World Cup.
 He also intended to become a doctor initially when he was quoted by the BBC Sport in 2003.

 Domestic career

 His success in the competition persuaded Warwickshire to offer him a one-year contract to play county cricket in England in the 2003 season following his breathtaking performances at the 2003 World Cup.
-The stint was in all unsuccessful although he scored a 50 on his Championship debut and participated in half a dozen Twenty20 cricket games.
+The stint was overall an unsuccessful one, although he scored a 50 on his Championship debut and participated in half a dozen Twenty20 cricket games.
 He made his T20 debut on 13 June 2003 against Somerset.

 His season with Warwickshire preceded a downhill drop in Obuya's career.
-His county stint had not last long after suffering a knee injury.
+His county stint had not lasted long after he suffered a knee injury.
 He also suffered from appendicitis and thus missed the 2004 ICC Champions Trophy.
 Soon after, he joined a players' strike and left England to go to South Africa.
 Due mainly to lack of match practice, Obuya began to struggle with his bowling, and in November 2005, he travelled to Australia to train with spin-bowling coach Terry Jenner.
 The five-week trip was not successful, and as a result, Obuya decided to develop his batting so that he could play as a specialist batsman instead.
 He joined the Weymouth club in 2005 for the Dorset Premier Division and rejoined the Weymouth club in 2007.